akononovicius/physRisk-content-repository/articles/2017/granovetterio-slenksciu-modelis.md

 two figures you should see previous "history," which contains groups agents of which have recently joined the protest.

-In the app bellow you can change the size of the grid (total number of agents), threshold of the 4 groups, \\\(  T\_i \\\), as well as population fraction of agents in these groups, \\\(  p\_i \\\).
+In the app below you can change the size of the grid (total number of agents), threshold of the 4 groups, \\\(  T\_i \\\), as well as population fraction of agents in these groups, \\\(  p\_i \\\).